 10 things to ask yourself if you didn’t get the result you wanted…

-- Was it the wrong message but right potential audience?
-Ditto.
+Was it the wrong message but right potential audience?
+Vice versa.

 If you ask yourself these questions BEFORE you commit you will save yourself a lot of time, money and effort.
 But they are still valuable questions to ask afterwards because it will mean that you will learn from the experience and build a better marketing strategy for the future.